indraswastika/indraswastika/README.md

 <div align="center">

-<sub>⭐ If you like what you see, feel free to check out my repositories · Thanks for stopping by!</sub>
+<sub>If you like what you see, feel free to check out my repositories · Thanks for stopping by!</sub>

 </div>